-For the 2022-23 hunting season, we evaluated alternative harvest regulations for western mallards using: (1) A management objective of maximum long-term sustainable harvest; (2) the 2022-23 regulatory alternatives; and (3) the current population model.
-Based on a liberal regulatory alternative selected for the 2021-22 hunting season, and 2021 abundances of 1.17 million western mallards observed in Alaska

-(0.64 million) and predicted for the southern Pacific Flyway (0.53 million), the optimal regulation for the Pacific Flyway is the liberal alternative.
-Therefore, we concur with the recommendation of the Pacific Flyway Council regarding selection of the liberal regulatory alternative as described in the August 31, 2021, proposed rule for the 2022-23 season.
+For the 2024-25 hunting season, we evaluated alternative harvest regulations for western mallards using: (1) A management objective of maximum long-term sustainable harvest; (2) the 2024-25 regulatory alternatives; and (3) the current population model.
+Based on a liberal regulatory alternative selected for the 2023-24 hunting season and 2023 survey estimates of 0.82 million western mallards observed in Alaska (0.38 million) and the southern Pacific Flyway (0.44 million), the optimal regulation for the Pacific Flyway is the liberal regulatory alternative.
+Therefore, we concur with the recommendation of the Pacific Flyway Council regarding selection of the liberal regulatory alternative as described in the February 8, 2024, proposed rule for the 2024-25 season.